caffeine-suite/caffeine-script/README.md

 ```

 ### Auto 'do'
-This needs performance testing and semantic refinement.
-However, I often have bugs because I forgot a "do".
+Do you ever have bugs because you forgot a "do"?
+I do all the time.
 I think defaulting to 'do' will cause less bugs.

+(This needs performance testing and semantic refinement.)

 ```coffeescript
 # CoffeeScript